 - Internet cafe numbers are declining with the proliferation of wi-fi and hand-held devices.

 - They are typically open from 9am until midnight, and charge around ₺2 an hour (İstanbul ₺3).
-Many are used only by gamers.

 - Connection speeds vary, but are generally fast.